heroalone/Garfield/README.md

   > ^ <
 ```

-and using these to see detailed help info at any time `Garfield -h` or `Garfield Gene -h`
+and to see detailed help info at any time: `Garfield -h` or `Garfield Gene -h`.

 ---